Bursaries and grants

 Three Counties Agricultural Society Bursary

 The bursary is an award of £1,000 per year, for up to 3 years, to support students studying a land based subject, who are normally resident in either of the three counties of Gloucestershire, Herefordshire or Gloucestershire.
 Applicants can be studying at either further, higher or post-graduate level, provided it is full-time and that they are 18-23 years old at the start of their course.
 The course can be at any recognised college or university anywhere in the world.
-Applications are open annually from late Mach/Early April, and close on 1st July every year.
+Applications are open annually from late Mach/Early April, and close on 30th of September each year.

 Visit the website.